With 3 free, no-download apps, discover the story of D-Day: the Normandy Landings of June 6, 1944.

 The dansleurspas.com application pays tribute to the actors and witnesses of the Second World War.

-the occupation, waiting for D-Day, the sounds and smells of D-Day, meeting Canadian soldiers…
+the German occupation, waiting for D-Day, the sounds and smells of D-Day, meeting Canadian soldiers…

 You’ll find poignant testimonials in video, audio and text form.